dpplweb/dppl-content/_posts/joanne/0431-01-01-businesses.md

 ##Company Research

 Want to know more about a company you found on your prospecting list?
 [LexisNexis](http://www.lexisnexis.com/hottopics/lnpubliclibraryexpress/Default.asp?
 "Company information and international news") will let you know that a national moving company with a local branch is also doing business in Canada.
+Find articles international sources or Chicago's Crain Business.